ncayllahua/GigisPizzaHOL/fn_pizza_discount_campaign.md

 After that, click in File -> Save All in your IDE to save all changes.

-## Copy necessary .libs and .so files
+## Copy necessary .libs and other files
+To run the serverless function as a docker container you'll need to download and import to your project several files, like jdbc driver libs or dbwallet.zip file (generated when you created the ATP db).

+### JDBC drivers and data access libs.
 You have to include the JDBC driver jar libraries into your IDE project.
 Then you can include in your maven project copiying it in your dockerfile temp build stage layer.

 To download the JDBC 18.3.0.0 drivers follow next steps: